Medication for Addiction Treatment

-The current opioid crisis has highlighted the need for all treatment courts to adopt best practices related to medication-assisted treatment (MAT).
+The current opioid crisis has highlighted the need for all treatment courts to adopt best practices related to medication for addiction treatment (MAT).
 A study published in 2012 found that 56 percent of drug courts offer MAT, however 98 percent of drug courts reported opiate-addicted participants.
 Barriers to MAT include cost, availability and court policy.

 As NADCP COO Terrence Walton explained during the 2018 NADCP Annual Training Conference (right), the use of MAT when medically necessary should not prohibit any individual from gaining entry into treatment court, remaining in treatment court, or completing treatment court.
 Furthermore, research confirms the use of these medications improves program outcomes and is critical for reducing the risk of overdose.

 NADCP has made this issue a priority and provides the following resources to assist your program.